jonathanmani/Binary-Upload-Booms/README.md

 # Social Media Group -- Binary Upload Boom

-A Social Media Clone that handles all the functionality of a modern day social media app.
+A Social Media App that handles all the functionality of a modern day social media app.
 User can like each other's posts, upload images, write comments, change their profiles and view their feed

 ![Social Media](Social.png "Social Media")